Gallagher (comedian): Sledge-O-Matic

 Though it varied from performance to performance, Gallagher would usually end each of his shows with his signature "Sledge-O-Matic" routine.

 It traditionally began with the following preamble:

 Ladies and gentlemen!
 I did not come here tonight just to make you laugh.
 I came here to sell you something and I want you to pay particular attention!

 The amazing Master Tool Corporation, a subsidiary of Fly-By-Night Industries, has entrusted who?
 Me!
 To show you!
 The handiest and the dandiest kitchen tool you've ever seen.
 And don't you wanna know how it works!?

 Well, first you get out an ordinary apple.
 You place the apple between the patented pans.
 Then you reach for the tool that is not a slicer, is not a dicer, is not chopper in a hopper!
 What in the hell could it possibly be?!
 The Sledge-O-Matic!

 Gallagher would then produce a large, usually wooden, mallet, roughly the size of a sledgehammer, and smash it down onto the apples, hurling chunks of produce into the audience.
-People in the first several rows were usually prepared to be splattered with umbrellas and raincoats.
-Fans called the experience “Gallagherizing”.
+People in the first several rows were usually prepared to be splattered by opening umbrellas, wearing raincoats, or raising plastic sheeting.
+Fans called the experience "Gallagherizing".

+The entire routine was inspired by infomercials which peddled novelty household products and whose popularity peaked in the late 1970s/early 1980s before waning during the 1990s.

 Audience injuries

-Given the messy nature of his shows, on some occasions audience members sustained injuries during Gallagher's performances.
+On some occasions audience members sustained injuries during Gallagher's performances.

 At a show at the Coach House in San Juan Capistrano, California, on September 29, 1990, a woman in the audience was struck on the head by a heavy plush penguin that had a fire extinguisher inside it.
 She later sued the comedian for $13,000 in medical bills, $20,000 in lost wages, and punitive damages reportedly in excess of $100,000.
 The case went to trial in 1993, with the jury ultimately siding with Gallagher, following a raucous trial where Gallagher took the stand and reportedly got as many laughs as he would during one of his shows.
 The presiding judge, William Froeberg, later said "... in seven years on the bench, I've seen a lot of characters, but none so theatrical ...
 It was entertaining.
 It certainly wasn't boring."

 At a show at the Washington County Fair in Hillsboro, Oregon, on July 8, 2010, a woman rushed the stage, slipped on debris, and was taken to the hospital for her injuries.